-MS and Certificate of Advanced Graduate Studies in School Psychology Degree Requirements
+MS and Certificate of Advanced Graduate Studies in School Psychology Program FAQs

-The requirements for the M.S. and Certificate of Advanced Studies in School Psychology meet the educational and field experience requirements for the Pennsylvania Certification in School Psychology.
+The requirements for the MS and Certificate of Advanced Graduate Studies in School Psychology meet the educational requirements for the Pennsylvania Certification in School Psychology.
 Applicants must also meet the requirements of Pennsylvania State Law (Chapter 354) in order to be eligible for certification.
 Prior to certification, Chapter 354 regulations require that candidates have either an overall GPA of 3.0 or a GPA of 3.0 in the last 48 credits of graduate level academic work and the successful completion of the PRAXIS II exam.